Blackprint/template-js/README.md

 ---

-You can also deploy on Netlify so you can easily import your node to online [Blackprint Editor](https://blackprint.github.io/) for testing purpose.
-For production or release, please publish it on NPM or your favorite CDN to avoid the compiled file get modified unexpectedly.

-**Base directory**
-`.`

-**Build command**
-`npm run build-prod`

-**Publish directory**
-`./`

-And make sure you have changed the site name on the settings.

 Alright, let's remove the message above and start with the template below for the `README.md`.

 By the way, your must have "Import this nodes from URL" section on the README.md because it will being parsed by Blackprint Editor when being searched from NPM registry.